midifungi/midifungi.js/docs/README.md

 ## Getting Started

-Let's create a quick generative sketch that demonstrates some of the main feature of Midifungi.js.
+Let's create a quick sketch that demonstrates some of the main feature of Midifungi.js.
 The drawing methods are still all like p5, but instead of drawing into a single canvas we'll be drawing into multiple canvases stacked on top of each other.